The Heidelberg spiking datasets for the systematic evaluation of spiking neural networks: Discussion

-Our analysis of the \gls{sxxx} and the \gls{sgoogle} using \glspl{lstm} and \glspl{snn} showed that the choice of loss functions can have a marked effect on classification performance.
-While \glspl{lstm} performed well with a last-time-step loss, in which only the last time step was used to calculate the cross entropy loss, highest accuracy for \glspl{lstm} and \glspl{snn} was achieved for a max-over-time loss, in which the time step with maximum activation of each readout unit was considered.
-A detailed analysis of suitable cost functions for training \glspl{snn} will be an interesting direction for future research.
+Our analysis of \gls{sxxx} and \gls{sgoogle} using \glspl{lstm} and \glspl{snn} showed that the choice of loss functions can have a marked effect on classification performance.
+While \glspl{lstm} perform best with a last-time-step loss, in which only the last time step is used to calculate the cross entropy loss, \glspl{snn} achieved their highest accuracy for a max-over-time loss, in which the maximum membrane potential of each readout unit is considered.
+A detailed analysis of suitable cost functions for training \glspl{snn} is an interesting direction for future research.

 In summary, we have introduced two versatile and open spiking datasets and conducted a first set of performance measurements using \gls{snn} classifiers.
 This constitutes an important step forward toward the more quantitative comparison of functional \glspl{snn} in-silico both on conventional computers and neuromorphic hardware.